Vows are an incredibly meaningful—and personal—part of a wedding

 Finally, let us take the seventh step and be true companions and remain lifelong partners by this wedlock.

-3. Protestant Wedding Vows
+3. Muslim Wedding Vows

 Traditional Protestant wedding vows may be the most familiar to you.
 If you're nervous about slipping up, ask your cleric to perform the vows in a read-and-repeat style.